harshit1616/Cognitive-class/Node-RED: basics to bots SkillsNetwork CB0105ENv1.md

 5. The Watson Speech to Text node outputs to which object?- msg.transcription
 6. What are the three main categories of nodes?—  input, output, function input, output, function
 7. In this course, the microphone node from Lab 3 is available as a core Node-RED node.-False
-8. What does the Watson Tone Analyzer service do?— Analyzes emotions, such as happy, sad, confident, anger, in text Analyzes emotions, such as happy, sad, confident, anger, in text
+8. What does the Watson Tone Analyzer service do?— Analyzes emotions, such as happy, sad, confident, anger, in text
 9. The http request node is used to send HTTP requests.-True
 10. Node-RED is based on which programming language?-  Node.js